ejwillemse/BAN313/chapter3.md

 test_output_contains("arrivalRate", incorrect_msg = "You did not view the actual value `arrivalRate`.") test_output_contains("pInsufficent", incorrect_msg = "You did not view the actual value `pInsufficent`.")

 success_msg("Correct!
-We have now successfully fitted a poisson distribution to number of customers that arrive within a one-minute interval and used the distribution to emperically calculate the probability of two access-gates being insufficient.")
+We have now successfully fitted a poisson distribution to number of customers that arrive within a one-minute interval and used the distribution to empirically calculate the probability of two access-gates being insufficient.")
 ```

 --- type:NormalExercise lang:r xp:100 skills:1 key:3c7b8033f9
-## Using the best distribution for the inter-arrival time of passanger
+## Using the best distribution for the inter-arrival time of passengers

 For this question we are going to repeat the
 The station wants to probability of their access-gates being insufficient being less than 0.05.
-Recall that a gate can process approximately 2 passangers per minute.
+Recall that a gate can process approximately 2 passengers per minute.
 What is the minimum number of access-gates required to ensure that this is the case?

-The number of customers that arrived within each minute interval has again been precaculated and is available as the `nArrivePerMin` object.
+The number of customers that arrived within each minute interval has again been pre-calculated and is available as the `nArrivePerMin` object.

 *** =instructions

-1. Determine the minimum number of access-gates required to ensure that the probablity of the gates be insufficient is less than 0.05.
+1. Determine the minimum number of access-gates required to ensure that the probability of the gates be insufficient is less than 0.05.
 For this question, use the `qpois` function.
 Assign your answer to `minGates`.
-2. View the above values by printing them to the console output via the `script.R` file.
+2. View the above value by printing it to the console output via the `script.R` file.

 *** =hint

-use the `qnorm` function to determine the 95th percentile point, which represents the number of passanger arrivals, or more, that will occure with a probability of 0.05.
+use the `qnorm` function to determine the 95th percentile point, which represents the number of passenger arrivals, or more, that will occur with a probability of 0.05.
 Thereafter use this number to determine the minimum number of access-gates.

 *** =pre_exercise_code